-For an Eligible Employee to enroll themself and any Eligible Dependents for coverage under this Plan (or for an Enrollee to enroll Eligible Dependents for coverage) the Eligible Employee or Enrollee, as the case may be, must complete a BCI application and submit it to
+1. For an Eligible Employee to enroll themself and any Eligible Dependents for coverage under this Summary Plan Document (or for an Enrollee to enroll Eligible Dependents for coverage) the Eligible Employee or Enrollee, as the case may be, must complete an application and submit it to the Employer.